 The glass shelves within the interior hand painted furniture elements feature turned brass gallery rails supported on brass posts.
 The large central island is hand painted, with the colour taken directly from the main kitchen at Tyntesfield Abbey.
 The batterie de cuisine over the island will be in blackened steel, and the chopping block will feature brass straps (not steel as shown).

-The images below show unwelded frames machined from solid brass.
+The image below shows one of the unwelded frames machined from solid brass.
 The glass we are setting within the frame will be restoration glass which has slight imperfections which refract light, making it well suited to match ‘old fashioned’ windows throughout the rest of the building.

 Close up detail showing the turned brass gallery rails mounted onto the glass shelves.